GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

     However, we should insist that we have neglected it in this work.
   - Not sure in what order to put things though:\
     -> Should multi-mic be handled before or after introducing RIR/reverb ?
-    Thechnically, we don't need multi-mic for introducing reverb...
+    Technically, we don't need multi-mic to introduce reverb...
 ]

 Sound is a mechanical wave phenomenon.